 The Department’s Data Protection Policy sets out how DJE secures and manages personal data in accordance with the Principles of GDPR.
-It can be viewed by clicking on the following link - Department of Justice and Equality Data Protection Policy.
+It can be viewed by clicking on the following link - Department of Justice Data Protection Policy.
 The Policy also explains how you can request access to your personal data.

-The Data Protection Officer for the Department of Justice and Equality is Ms Eileen Tully.
+The Data Protection Officer for the Department of Justice is Tara Storey.